marcpinet/marcpinet/README.md

 🎓 Currently studying at [Polytech Nice Sophia](https://polytech.univ-cotedazur.fr/).

-💡 Interested in cybersecurity, quantum cryptography and AI.
+💡 Mainly interested in artificial intelligence (AI).
 I do wish to get a job in the future in one of these topics.

 💻 I mainly use GitHub to compare myself over time, to see my improvements.
 I also upload personal and school projects which I enjoyed working on.